 - Marram grass eradicated from the island

 - A considerable effort to control sea spurge is implemented.
 (This is continual work in progress.)

 Friends of Deal Island is just one of the many groups Bob and Penny volunteered with over the years.
 They have been involved in a number of Wildcare groups including Cockle Creek, Sprats, Wellington Park, Maria, Melaleuca, and Tasman to name a few.
 Their contribution to these areas has been vital to the continuing success of the groups.

 Stepping up to the role as President of Friends of Deal Island, Jo Widdowson feels she has big shoes to fill.
 “Bob and Penny’s passion and persistence have been key to the success of the weeding program on Deal.
 Their easy-going, friendly and caring nature has made them well-loved and respected members of the branch and we are grateful not only for their amazing contribution to the branch & Island but for their ongoing support and wisdom”.

-“Whilst I’m happy to step up to the role of President to allow Bob more time with his family I’m daunted by the shoes I’m trying to fill, but grateful both Bob and Penny remain as general members, willing to share their knowledge and support when needed”.
+“Whilst I’m happy to step up to the role of President to allow Bob more time with his family, I’m daunted by the shoes I’m trying to fill, but grateful both Bob and Penny remain as general members, are willing to share their knowledge and support when needed”.